MhmdRyhn/aws-step-functions-with-clowdwatch-and-lambda/README.md

 Remove `--auto-approve` option from the above command to approve manually (by inputting prompt).

 If the input file is named exactly `terraform.tfvars` or any variation of `*.auto.tfvars`, those will be loaded automatically, you don't need to pass `--var-file` option with the command.
+In this case the command is as following.
 ```
 terraform apply --auto-approve
 ```